BorisMoore/jquery-tmpl/README.md

 # jQuery Templates plugin v1.0.0pre.

-_Note: This plugin is currently in beta form and may change significantly before version 1.0 is released.
-See tagged versions for stable Beta releases.
+_Note: This plugin never made it past beta and is no longer being actively developed or maintained.
+See tagged versions for specific beta releases.
 Requires jquery version 1.4.2._

+_Note: A template plugin fully supported by the jQuery Team is now being developed as part of jQuery UI.
+More details on the history of this can be found at http://blog.jquery.com/2011/04/16/official-plugins-a-change-in-the-roadmap/ .
+Track progress and participate in the design at http://wiki.jqueryui.com/Template_

 jQuery templates contain markup with binding expressions ('Template tags').
 Templates are applied to data objects or arrays, and rendered into the HTML DOM